 In the event of a life-threatening emergency, please call 911.

-The Medical Director at the Walk-In Clinic is Charles Cowart, MD, an emergency medicine physician who also heads the Emergency Department at CRMC.
-Other staff include physician assistants (PAs), nurse practitioners (NPs) and licensed nurses.
+The Medical Director at the Walk-In Clinic is Jeffrey Winge, MD, an emergency medicine physician who also heads the Emergency Department at CRMC.
+Other clinical staff includes physician assistants (PAs), nurse practitioners (NPs), and licensed nurses.

 The Walk-In Clinic accepts most health plans, cash, personal checks, American Express, Discover, MasterCard and Visa.